rui-ye/OpenFedLLM/README.md

 python main_dpo.py --template "vicuna_v1.1"
 ```

-Note that the main difference between the usage of `main_sft.py` and `main_dpo.py` lies on the `template` argument.
+Note that the main difference between the usage of `main_sft.py` and `main_dpo.py` lies in the `template` argument.
 We plan to make them consistent in the future.
 - For SFT, templates are defined in `utils/template.py`
 - For DPO, templates are defined in `utils/conversation.py`